Crazy-Marvin/Flashy/README.md

 * Elegant and simple design with different themes
 * Uses your screen’s light or camera flash as a source
 * Control and customize the brightness
-* Runs on Wear OS by Google smartwatches

 # 🔨 Contributing